 E) This problem cannot be solved without the volume of sample.

+21. Which statement is true?

+A) Partial pressures of gases can be added to find the total pressure of a system for all non-reactive ideal gases.

+B) Partial pressures of gases can be added to find the total pressure of a system only when the gases are Noble gases.

+C) Partial pressures of gases cannot be added to find the total pressure of a system because pressure increases exponentially with the addition of gases.

+D) The total pressure of a gas mixture is the average of the partial pressures of the gases in the mixture.

+E) None of these statements are true.

-2122.
-An 11.2 L sample of C2H6 reacts with 44.8 L of O2 at STP.
+22. An 11.2 L sample of C2H6 reacts with 44.8 L of O2 at STP.
 By the end of the reaction, the temperature has increased to 318.5 K and the pressure increased to 1.10 atm.
 How many liters of water forms?

 2 C2H6(g) + 7 O2(g) 4 CO2(g) + 6 H2O(g)